 A young couple’s life is destroyed when their only child is kidnapped and killed.
 Obsessed with revenge, the couple seizes an opportunity to kidnap the killer and extract their revenge.

 I originally wrote this review back when I started my site in June.
-Now a few more people visit here, I wanted to re-post it and share my thoughts with a few more of you.
+Now a few more people visit here, I wanted to re-post it and share my thoughts with you once again.

 The Tortured stars Jesse Metcalfe and Erika Christensen as a young couple who are out for revenge on a man convicted of kidnapping and murdering their five-year-old son.
 Coming from Twisted Pictures who produced the ’Saw’ franchise my hopes were high for this film.